Examples for Cordova

 • onLogin - tracking login status;

-• onInvite - handles incoming calls and invitations to a group conference.
+• onInvite - handling incoming calls and invitations to a group conference.

-• Clicking the corresponding buttons triggers the methods:
+2. Clicking the respective buttons triggers the methods:

 • start - SDK initialization;

-• parseProtocolLink - execution of a sequence of commands in a TrueConf link.
+• parseProtocolLink - executes a sequence of commands for a TrueConf link.

-The example provides a working code sample that allows you to track user statuses on the server, enabling connections with those users.
-It also allows you to monitor the statuses of any users and track their availability.
-In addition to the user status, it uses the standard functionality of TrueConf Mobile SDK: server connection, login, and automatic call acceptance.
+The example provides a working code sample that allows you to monitor the status of users on the server with whom you can establish a connection, as well as add any users for status tracking and monitor their availability.
+In addition to the user status, it uses the standard TrueConf Mobile SDK functionality: server connection, login, and automatic call acceptance.

-The entire example is based on a single event handler block onUserStatusUpdate, which is triggered when the server sends a user's status update.
-The getUserStatus method is used to add any user to the watch list.
-The implemented code allows you to track and display changes in a specific user's status in the table, handle the addition of new users, and add any user for tracking.
+The entire example operates based on a single event handler block, onUserStatusUpdate, which is executed when the server sends a user's status.
+To monitor any user, the getUserStatus method is used.
+This implemented code allows tracking and displaying changes in a specific user's status in the table, handling the addition of new users, and adding any user for monitoring.

 The example is a single-page application that implements the main features of TrueConf Mobile SDK: